whitecube/nova-page/README.md

 <p>{{ Page::option('footer')->copyright }}</p>
 ```

+## 💖 Sponsorships

+If you are reliant on this package in your production applications, consider [sponsoring us](https://github.com/sponsors/whitecube)!
+It is the best way to help us keep doing what we love to do: making great open source software.

 ## Contributing

 Feel free to suggest changes, ask for new features or fix bugs yourself.
 We're sure there are still a lot of improvements that could be made and we would be very happy to merge useful pull requests.